apache/spark/UPDATING.md

 "airflow-version" label, please upgrade your google-cloud-dataflow or apache-beam version to 2.2.0 or greater.

+### Redshift to S3 Operator
+With Airflow 1.9 or lower, Unload operation always included header row.
+In order to include header row, we need to turn off parallel unload.
+It is preferred to perform unload operation using all nodes so that it is faster for larger tables.
+So, parameter called `include_header` is added and default is set to False.
+Header row will be added only if this parameter is set True and also in that case parallel will be automatically turned off (`PARALLEL OFF`)

 ### Google cloud connection string

 With Airflow 1.9 or lower there where two connection strings for the Google Cloud operators, both `google_cloud_storage_default` and `google_cloud_default`.
 This can be confusing and therefore the `google_cloud_storage_default` connection id has been replaced with `google_cloud_default` to make the connection id consistent across Airflow.